vboulaye/gitbook-plugin-fileinfo/README.md

 From https://github.com/abhishekdev/gitbook-plugin-packageinfo

-Access project file info as a gitbook plugin filter.
-This is helpful when you need to refer to information in package.json (like name, version etc.) in the project's documentation maintained as a Gitbook.
+Access project file (xml or json) info into the gitbook config object.

-Use it for your book, by adding to your book.json:
+You can use it by first adding it to your plugins:

 ```
 {